pgarbe/garbe.io/_posts/2019-03-25-construct-your-own-cdk-construct-library.md

 ---

 As I wrote in the [AWS Blog](https://aws.amazon.com/blogs/aws/boost-your-infrastructure-with-cdk/), the biggest advantage of the AWS CDK for me is that you can write your own Constructs and then easily share them using existing package managers.
-This guide should help you to set up your own CDK Library and how to share your Constructs.
+This guide should help you to set up your own CDK Library and how to share your constructs.

-I took the official [AWS CDK](https://github.com/awslabs/aws-cdk) repo is an inspiration and created [my own CDK Constructs library](https://github.com/pgarbe/cdk-constructs) on GitHub.
+This article is not a step-by-step guideline but focus on the important parts.
+I took the official [AWS CDK](https://github.com/awslabs/aws-cdk) repo is an inspiration and created [my own CDK constructs library](https://github.com/pgarbe/cdk-constructs) on GitHub.
 Check it out!

+![CDK Constuct Library](/assets/cdk-construct-library.png)

 > *Disclaimer:*
-I'm new to TypeScript and CDK and still learning.
+> I'm new to TypeScript and CDK and still learning.
 Let me know if things can be done better or more easily in my examples.
->
-> This article is not a step-by-step guideline but focus on the important parts.

-![CDK Constuct Library](/assets/cdk-construct-library.png)

 ## Using LernaJS
-[LernaJS](https://lernajs.io/) is made to handle repositories with multiple npm packages.
+If you plan to build only one package, you can skip this part, because [LernaJS](https://lernajs.io/) is made to handle repositories with multiple npm packages.
 It creates releases, optimizes dependencies and can run the same npm commands for all packages.

 There are just a few steps to initialize a new project with the necessary files and folders: